GSA tours SA Limestone Coast and finds world class attractions

 Penola – a cultural experience of arts, roses and history

-The region has a rich pioneering history that includes Penola's Mother Mary MacKillop Interpretive Centre, a tribute to the woman who could become Australia's first saint.
+The region has a rich pioneering history that includes Penola's Mother Mary MacKillop Interpretive Centre, a tribute to the woman who has become Australia's first saint.

 Penola's history is peopled with writers, thinkers and achievers.